zhihuammu/ODE-book/_sources/chaps/chap02_1_introduction.md

 # Introduction

-The one-step methods, like Runge-Kutta formulae, used for the solution of Ordinary Differential Equations (ODEs) require the solution value at one mesh point to compute the solution at the next.
+One-step methods, like Runge-Kutta formulae, used for solving Ordinary Differential Equations (ODEs) require the solution value at one mesh point to compute the solution at the next.
 The methods thus obtained are simple and easy to program.
 On the other hand, they are inefficient in that they do not